unjs/giget/README.md

 ### Arguments

-- **repo**: A URI describing provider, repository, subpath, and branch/ref.
+- **repo**: A URI describing provider, repository, subdir, and branch/ref.
   - Format is `[provider]:user/name[/path][#ref]`.
 - **dir**: A relative or absolute path where to extract the repository.
   - If not provided, the name of the org + repo will be used as the name.